kirkdc/barCode/README.md

 # A bar review app.
-Still work in progress as of 14 FEB 2019.
+Still work in progress

 ### Features to be added include: